 I don’t remember I was this excited to make a meal before.
 I don’t count desserts, those are always exciting.
 But the thing is, I have been craving REAL food lately.
 Like, real dinner food – not just yogurt and cereal, which is what I’ve been having.
 Don’t blame me, eating that way is quick and easy and doesn’t require any prep.
 Plus it’s unlikely that the food will go bad!
 While with more real food, something that involves vegetables for example, they can go bad pretty quickly.
 Thankfully my overwhelming sweet tooth has been pretty tame lately and I bet intuitive eating is the cause of that – I am beginning to see that I need REAL dinners to stay happy and balanced!
 So here it is!

 Why yes, you read that correctly.
 I used my crock pot for the first time!
 Finally!
 That’s why I was SO excited.
-I bought the crock pot a month or so before I moved out of my old apartment – since I’m now only living with one other person (not three, like I did previously) and our kitchen is nice and big – I am finally able to make dinner for myself!
+I bought the crock pot a month or so before I moved out of my old apartment (crock pots are dirt cheap on Amazon, by the way).
+Since I’m now only living with one other person (not three, like I did previously) and our kitchen is nice and big – I am finally able to make dinner for myself!
 Yay!
 This curry recipe I found was the most interesting to me since I already had some of the ingredients and only had to buy some veggies to make it complete.
 So that’s how the lightened up Sweet and Spicy Vegetarian Curry came about!

 The curry was not as much of a curry as I expected it to be.
 I’m not a huge curry eater (read: I never eat curry) but I expected it to have… I don’t know, a more curry flavor?
 But then again, I did adapt from the original recipe listed below and I did not add curry paste, just curry powder.
 If you do make this and want a more curry flavor, I do recommend you add more curry powder than you think you’d need or you can add curry paste.
 I just didn’t wanna go out and buy something I would only use for one recipe.